Koninklijke DSM (RDSMY) Lowered to Sell at Zacks Investment Research

-Zacks Investment Research cut shares of Koninklijke DSM (OTCMKTS:RDSMY) from a hold rating to a sell rating in a report released on Thursday.
+Koninklijke DSM (NASDAQ:RDSMY) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a note issued to investors on Tuesday.

 According to Zacks, “DSM N V ADR is involved in the Chemicals Industry.
 Their main focus is on base materials, performance materials, materials processing, base chemicals and fine chemicals and coating resins.
 They are also involved in the exploration and development of oil and natural gas deposits in the North Sea, as well as the licensing of chemical technology and know-how; in addition the company produces ingredients for bakery products.
 DSM is a world market leader in a number of products, including caprolactam, melamine and EPDM synthetic rubber. “

-COPYRIGHT VIOLATION WARNING: “Koninklijke DSM (RDSMY) Lowered to Sell at Zacks Investment Research” was reported by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are reading this news story on another domain, it was illegally copied and republished in violation of United States and international trademark & copyright law.
-The correct version of this news story can be read at https://www.chaffeybreeze.com/2017/03/24/koninklijke-dsm-rdsmy-lowered-to-sell-at-zacks-investment-research.html.
+COPYRIGHT VIOLATION NOTICE: “Koninklijke DSM (RDSMY) Lowered to Sell at Zacks Investment Research” was first reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are reading this piece on another website, it was stolen and reposted in violation of U.S. & international copyright and trademark law.
+The correct version of this piece can be read at https://www.chaffeybreeze.com/2017/03/28/koninklijke-dsm-rdsmy-lowered-to-sell-at-zacks-investment-research-2.html.

 Koninklijke DSM N.V.
 (Royal DSM) is a global science-based company, engaged in offering health, nutrition and materials.
 The Company’s segments include Nutrition, Performance Materials, Innovation Center and Corporate Activities.
 Its Nutrition segment includes DSM Nutritional Products and DSM Food Specialties.